 This refers to laws that the Fair Trade Commission has jurisdiction over such as the Monopoly Regulation and Fair Trade Act and the Act on Fair Labeling and Advertising.

 All employees must be sufficiently aware of the precautions stipulated by the fair trade laws and comply with them thoroughly.

-Implementation of the seven core elements
+Implementation of the eight core elements

 - In order for a company to be recognized as having implemented CP, the following conditions must be satisfied.

 - However, according to the Framework Act on Small and Medium Enterprises, Condition 5. may be set as the recommendations for SMEs.

 - The eight major elements are the most important fundaments for implementing corporate law-abiding cultures and establishing a fair trade order.